thacherT1D/webdevstuff/Java/intro_to_oop_with_java.desc.md

 ### Abstraction

 Abstraction is the act of hiding complexity and instead providing a simplified interface to interact with the program.
+There aren't specific parts of Java that implement this - it's done anytime you write a function or class or object that contains complexity and is called elsewhere.

 ### Encapsulation